johnpfield/mytime/README.md

 Specifically, EJB 3.0 supports the use of Interceptors, which enable you to intercept a call to an EJB method, in order to inject (at runtime) additional code that implements logic for cross-cutting concerns.
 In this project, we've included a dependency on an interceptor component we call the Pivotal Security Interceptor (PSI-JEE).
 Full details for the PSI are available [here.](https://github.com/johnpfield/psi-jee)

-If for some reason you do not want to use the interceptor, you can simply remove the dependency from the MyTime EJB deployment descriptor prior to deployment.
+If for some reason you do not want to use the interceptor, you can simply remove the dependency from the mytime EJB deployment descriptor prior to deployment.
 It is recommended that you first create a git branch, and then edit two files:  the mytime-ejb/src/main/resources/META-INF/ejb-jar.xml and the mytime-ejb/pom.xml to remove this dependency.
 The specific XML elements you would be looking to remove are the same ones identified in the [Quick Start](https://github.com/johnpfield/psi-jee#quick-start) discussion of that project page.